hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/836_pranayama.md

 ## PRANAYAMA

-First of all we will try to understand a little of the meaning of Prânâyama.
-Prâna stands in metaphysics for the sum total of the energy that is in the universe.
+First of all we will try to understand a little of the meaning of Prānāyama.
+Prāna stands in metaphysics for the sum total of the energy that is in the universe.
 This universe, according to the theory of the philosophers, proceeds in the form of waves; it rises, and again it subsides, melts away, as it were; then again it proceeds out in all this